 /etc/cron.d/mdadm are set randomly.

-The creation of partitions larger than 2TiB is only possible with a GUID Partition table (GPT).
-Thus only operating systems which include GRUB2 that supports booting from GPT drives can be installed
+You can create partitions larger than 2TiB only with a GUID partition table (GPT).
+Thus, you can only install operating systems which include GRUB2; it supports booting from GPT drives.

 Re-run the installation.
-Should you get the same error again, please send the complete screen output and the contents of the file
+If you get the same error again, please send the complete screen output and the contents of the file

 /root/debug.txt to firstname.lastname@example.org.